CBD Research: An Insight Into the Newest Studies and Trials

 Here’s what science has to say about CBD oil for anxiety:

 - Cannabidiol (CBD) disrupts the consolidation of specific and generalized fear memories.

-Cannabidiol has also shown huge promise for this condition – it’s already been approved for use in the form of prescription medication after a number of reliable research trials and CBD oil studies confirmed its benefits.
+Cannabidiol has also shown huge promise for this condition.
+It’s already been approved for use in the form of prescription medication after a number of reliable CBD oil studies and trials confirmed its benefits.

 - This article compiles information from a variety of CBD studies relating to epilepsy.
 Each of them shows positive results in reducing seizures.